Research and Scholarship Policy

-The allocation of research workload is determined by the Head of School in consultation with the DVP Research and Standards.
-Research workload allocations will be strategically provided in order to maximise the output of high quality research.
+The allocation of research workload is determined by the Head of School in consultation with the AC Director of Research.
+Research workload allocations will be strategically provided in order to maximise the output of high-quality research.
 Criteria for allotting research workload may include demonstrated evidence of:

 - research potential of early-career researchers and those on part-time or fractional appointments;

-- undertaking an identified special project approved by the Head of School and DVP Research and Standards.
+- undertaking an identified special project approved by the Head of School and VP Academic.

 Faculty Conference Travel Funding